 - Sweep porch, deck, and garage: When your child is strong enough to handle the larger, outdoor broom have them start sweeping the front porch, back deck, and garage.

 - Rake leaves: This is a chore that they can do as needed during the fall.

 - Wash dishes/load dishwasher: After meals, teach your child how to rinse off dishes, place them in the dishwasher, and run the dishwasher when it’s full.
 Show them how to hand wash any dishes that can’t go in the dishwasher.

 - Clean bathroom countertops, showers, tubs, and toilets: I can’t wait for my kids to learn this chore!
 I will definitely pay for this one!
 Show your child how to use the bathroom spray and a sponge to clean the countertops, shower, bathtub, and toilet.

-- Clean kitchen countertops and appliances: They can use the multipurpose/kitchen spray and cloth/paper towels to wipe down the kitchen countertops, any marks on the cabinets that need cleaning, and the refrigerator shelves.
+- Clean kitchen countertops and appliances: They can use the multipurpose spray and a cloth to wipe down the kitchen countertops, any marks on the cabinets, and the refrigerator shelves.
 If you have stainless steel appliances, they’ll need to use a stainless steel cleaner to wipe down the dishwasher, microwave, oven, and refrigerator.

 - Help meal prep: If you do any meal prepping on the weekends, have your child start helping with that.
 Check out what I do for meal prep here.